anderssonlab/PRIMEloci/README.md

      ​	Each step is designed to run independently, allowing users to execute one step at a time and stack the outputs sequentially.
 This modular design is useful for customizing the workflow, reusing intermediate results, or managing large datasets step by step.

      ​	Note that The **PRIMEloci** workflow consists of steps **-1 to -6**, each corresponding to an individual script.
 The **PRIMEloci_focal** workflow includes steps **-0**, **-4**, and **-5**, which are designed to be run on individual libraries using the predicted regions.

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue to discuss any changes or improvements.